 In July 2021, the situation of the Claw Project took a fundamental change with Capricorn Metals Ltd. announcing the acquisition of the Mount Gibson Gold Project immediately to the north of the Claw Project, releasing a JORC compliant MRE of 2.083Moz @ 0.8 g/t.
-Over the coming years, Capricorn has progressed the project and is awaiting final approvals for the recommencement of mining at Mt Gibson which is expected in early 2025.
+Over the coming years, Capricorn has advanced the project with a 3.24Moz resource underpinning a planned 5m.t.p.a.
+CIL Plant producing ~150,000oz of gold p.a.
+The project is waiting for final approvals for the recommencement of mining at Mt Gibson which is expected in early 2025.
 BPM over the past 3 years has progressed the Claw Project from application through to grant and undertaken multiple exploration programs with the aim of making an economic gold discovery.